jorgenpt/bichrome/README.md

 }
 ```

-`bichrome_config.json` is expected to live next to `bichrome.exe` on Windows, and in `~/Library/Application Support/com.bitspatter.bichrome/bichrome_config.json` on macOS.
+`bichrome_config.json` is expected to live next to `bichrome-win64.exe` on Windows, and in `~/Library/Application Support/com.bitspatter.bichrome/bichrome_config.json` on macOS.

 You can find an example config in [example_config/bichrome_config.json][example_config].